-The company operates 5,111 servers in 60 countries making it a robust choice for the entire gamut of web activity.
-Seven of these are located in Malaysia so local residents traveling abroad can use the service to watch content from back home if they’d like.
+The company operates 5,300+ servers in over 58 countries, making it a perfect choice for protecting your web activity.
+Seven of these are located in Malaysia, so residents traveling abroad can use the service to watch content from back home if they’d like.

 NordVPN is one of the few services that bifurcates servers according to specialty.
-It operates some specifically for anti-DDoS, video streaming, double VPN, Tor over VPN, and dedicated IP – this means that fast speeds and strong encryption are guaranteed.
+It has some specifically for anti-DDoS, video streaming, double VPN, Tor over VPN, and dedicated IP – this means that fast speeds and strong encryption are guaranteed.

-The provider works with a whole bunch of streaming services such as Netflix, Hulu, and BBC iPlayer.
-It supports torrenting.
+The provider works with many streaming services such as Netflix, Hulu, and BBC iPlayer.
+It also supports torrenting.

 NordVPN encrypts internet traffic via the 256-bit AES protocol by default and uses 2,048-bit SSL keys.
-DNS leak protection is enabled.
-These are some of the strongest protocols out there today so you don’t need to worry about any data leaks.
+DNS leak protection is also enabled.
+These are some of the strongest protocols out there, meaning you don’t need to worry about any data leaks.